 The more significant concern about study design lies in the way “attraction” is defined and measured.
 The study measures the degrees of participants’ same-sex attraction and opposite-sex attraction by asking them about their sexual behavior, kissing, thoughts, feelings, and sexual identity.
 While all these data points might be interesting, only thoughts and feelings have to do with sexual orientation per se.
 I, for instance, have never engaged in any same-sex sexual behavior or kissing; but these things don’t make me any less oriented toward the same sex.
 By a similar token, a person who engages in frequent sexual behavior before therapy and decides to live chastely after therapy is now more chaste, but they are not necessarily any less gay in their orientation.

 What about sexual identity?
-Here we see the same alchemy that the Christian ex-gay movement became adept in once they began to realize people’s sexual orientation wasn’t really changing: they emphasized the importance of no longer self-describing as gay.
-A person who still “experienced same-sex attractions” but no longer called themselves gay could be counted as “ex-gay” and therefore as proof of the movement’s success.
+Here we see the same alchemy that previous Christian sexual orientation change efforts became adept in once they began to realize people’s sexual orientation wasn’t really changing: they emphasized the importance of no longer self-describing as gay.
+A person who still “experienced same-sex attractions” but no longer called themselves gay could be counted as “not gay” and therefore as proof of the movement’s success.

 While the Pela and Sutton study, to its credit, keeps sexual identity distinct from the other four metrics of “attraction,” it still uses data about people’s changing self-description of their sexual identity to make an argument about orientation change.
 Far more problematically, the authors lump sexual behavior, kissing, thoughts, and feelings together into two generalized metrics they call “same-sex attraction experiences” and “opposite-sex attraction experiences.”
 By using these lumped-together metrics to make claims about orientation change, they render their data useless to offer any meaningful understanding of mere orientation (especially since the majority of their clients are religiously motivated and would desire to pursue chastity even apart from a change in their sexual attractions).